0xReki/0xreki.github.io/_posts/2016/2016-12-22-so-i-got-a-hi-md-player.md

 {:class="rainbow cursive"}
 EDIT:\\
-It seems there is a [community-pached version of SonicStage](https://forums.sonyinsider.com/files/file/95-sonicstage-43-ultimate-edition/){:ref="nofollow"} out there AND IT WORKS!! \o/
+It seems there is a [community-pached version of SonicStage](https://forums.sonyinsider.com/files/file/95-sonicstage-43-ultimate-edition/){:target="_blank" rel="noopener" ref="nofollow"} out there AND IT WORKS!! \o/